-For the first time in 7 years, cruise industry is set to send over a million travelers to Alaska.
+For the first time in 7 years, the cruise industry boasts over 1 million passengers to Alaska.

-The numbers indicate the industry has emerged from a slowdown in Alaska.
-Passenger numbers rebounded from a 10-year low of 878,000 in 2010 to a projected 1,014,000 this year.
+Numbers indicate the industry has emerged from a slowdown in Alaska.
+Passenger numbers rebounded from a 10-year low of 878,000 in 2010 to a projected 1,014 million in 2016.

 Passenger numbers stayed above 1 million annually throughout the late 2000s, when cruise companies slashed fares worldwide to keep as many berths full as possible during the worst years of the global recession, and the introduction of a state head tax in 2007 cut into bottom lines.

-In 2010, cruise companies cut capacity by about 14%, saying the $50-per-passenger head tax was too much to bear.
+In 2010, cruise companies cut capacity by about 14%, saying the USD 50 per-passenger tax was too much to bear.
 A lawsuit filed by the cruise industry association in Alaska resulted in a reduction of the tax in time for the 2011 season.
 Since then, the companies have been adding berths to their Alaska itineraries nearly every year with the exception of 2014, when they diverted capacity to the fast-growing China cruise market.